Regional Resilience: Examples of Climate-Security Cooperation from South-Eastern Europe, South Caucasus and Central Asia

 More information about the project can be found here.

-- Opening statement by Naser Nuredini, Minister of Environment and Physical Planning of the Republic of North Macedonia
+- Opening statement by H.E.
+Naser Nuredini, Minister of Environment and Physical Planning of the Republic of North Macedonia

 - Nino Barkaia, Head of International Relations Division, Emergency Management Service, Ministry of Internal Affairs of Georgia